alexandresoro/ouca-frontend/README.md

 Set the previously built _dist/_ folder as the root of your favorite web server.

-The project was mainly developed with nginx in mind.
-You can find the template for the nginx configuration used for the Docker configuration described below in the _docker/nginx/_ folder.
+The project was mainly developed with Caddy webserver in mind.
+You can find the template for the Caddy configuration used for the Docker configuration described below in the _docker/caddyfile_.

 ## Docker